 Photo by © Shutterstock/gaikova

 Spice is a mix of herbs (shredded plant material) and laboratory-made chemicals with mind-altering effects.
-It is often called “synthetic marijuana” or "fake weed" because some of the chemicals in it are similar to ones in marijuana.
+It is sometimes misleadingly called “synthetic marijuana” or "fake weed" because some of the chemicals in it are similar to ones in marijuana.
 But, its effects are sometimes very different from marijuana, and often much stronger.
-Usually the chemicals are sprayed onto plant materials to make them look like marijuana.
+Usually, the chemicals are sprayed onto plant materials to make them look like marijuana.